danielholgate/marklogic-kinesis-connector/README.md

 # marklogic-kinesis-connector
 Connector from AWS Kinesis streams to MarkLogic database

-**marklogic-kinesis-connector** acts as a pipeline between an [Amazon Kinesis] stream and a [MarkLogic] database.
-Data can be sent from Kinesis directly to MarkLogic as XML, JSON, or free/unstructured text documents where it will be automatically indexed and available for use.
-The connector is written in Java and can run in AWS or locally to pull data from Kinesis.
+**marklogic-kinesis-connector** acts as a pipeline between an Amazon Kinesis stream and a MarkLogic database.
+Data can be sent from Kinesis directly to MarkLogic as XML, JSON, or free/unstructured text documents where it will be automatically indexed and available for use in applications for analysis and processing.
+The connector uses the MarkLogic Java Client and can run in AWS or locally to pull data from Kinesis.

 ## Requirements